Ready to use, matt lime marble paint.

 What exactly is the lime paint?

-This ready-to-use, ecologically very valuable coating makes walls and ceilings radiantly white.
-The contained marble powders are highly opaque and therefore the lime paint is easy to apply.
-Our lime paint does without synthetic resin binder and without the white pigment titanium dioxide.
-The bright white marble flours and the brilliant white marsh lime are completely sufficient for a beautiful, luminous lime white.
+This ready-to-use, ecologically very valuable paint makes walls and ceilings radiantly white.
+The marble powder contained is highly opaque and therefore the lime paint is easy to apply.
+Our lime paint does not require a synthetic resin binder or the white pigment titanium dioxide.
+The high white marble powder and the brilliant white marble lime are completely sufficient for a beautiful, bright lime white.

 - marble powder